han8909227/data-structures/README.md

     - Returns the size of the deque

 - \__len\__: O(1)
-    - Declare len() method which returns the value from self._counter
+    - Declare len() method which returns the value from self._counter.

+# Binheap

+Min heap that stores value using min-heap artictiure

+- Push: O(N)
+    - Insert a value into the heap, perculate up to proper node.

+- Pop: O(N)
+    - Pop the top value from the heap(min value for min heap)